Random Forest Estimation of the Ordered Choice Model: Ordered Forest Estimator

 Having formally defined the desired marginal effects, the next issue is the estimation of these effects.
 For the case of binary and categorical covariates $X^k$, this appears straightforward as the estimated \textit{Ordered Forest} model provides predicted values for all probabilities at all values $x^k$.
 As such, the estimate $\hat{ME}_i^{k,m}(x)$ of marginal effects defined in equation \eqref{eq:me3} remains as a difference of the two conditional probabilities estimated by the \textit{Ordered Forest}.
 However, it is less obvious for continuous variables, where derivatives are needed.
 As the estimates of the choice probabilities are averaged leaf means, the marginal effect is not explicit and not differentiable.
 In the nonparametric literature \textcite{Stoker1996} and \textcite{Powell1996}, among others, are directly concerned with estimating average derivatives.
-However, these methods lack convenience of estimation and have thus not been widely adopted by empirical researchers (the issues range from estimation difficulty, possibly non-standard distribution of the estimator, to ambiguous choices of nuisance parameters).
-Therefore, we approximate the derivative by a discrete analogue based on the definition of a derivative as follows:
+However, these methods lack convenience of estimation and have thus not been widely adopted by empirical researchers.\footnote{\ul{The issues range from estimation difficulty, possibly non-standard distribution of the estimator, to ambiguous choices of nuisance parameters.}} Therefore, we approximate the derivative by a discrete analogue based on the definition of a derivative as follows:

-where $x^{kU},x^{kL}$ are (arbitrarily) chosen to be larger ($x^{kU}$) and smaller ($x^{kL}$) than $x^k$ by $0.1$ standard deviation of $x^k$, while ensuring that the support of $x^k$ is respected.
-Hence, the approximation targets the marginal change in the value of the covariate $X_i^k$.
+with $x^{kU},x^{kL}$ \ul{defined as $x^{kU}=x^{k}+h \cdot \sigma(x^{k})$ and $x^{kL}=x^{k}-h \cdot \sigma(x^{k})$, while ensuring that the support of $x^k$ is respected, and where $\sigma(\cdot)$ denotes standard deviation and $h$ controls the window size for evaluating the marginal effect.
+We recommend to set $h=0.1$ to achieve accurate evaluation at the margin.}\footnote{\ul{We have additionally experimented with $h=0.5$ and $h=1$ which resulted in incrementally larger effect sizes.
+Generally, the lower the window size $h$, the more local the effect and the higher the window size $h$, the more global the effect becomes.
+As} \textcite{Burden2011} \ul{point out, the window size $h$ should not be chosen too small due to the instability of the numerical derivative approximations.
+In the software implementation in the \textsf{R} package \textsf{orf}, users can control this parameter by changing the argument \textsf{window}.
+See} \textcite{orf2019} \ul{for more details.}} Hence, the approximation targets the marginal change in the value of the covariate $X_i^k$.
 Notice, that such an estimation of marginal effects is much more demanding exercise than solely predicting the choice probabilities.
 Therefore, it is expected that considerably more subsampling iterations are needed for a good performance.